Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \textit{\textbf{Definition 3:}} A \textit{reason} is defined as an inference about relationships of the landmarks.
 For instance, compared to closely localized landmarks (if given as input), a few of sparsely localized landmarks can help predicting landmarks better.
 The reason is that sparsely localized input landmark configuration captures the anatomy of a region of interest and infers better global relationships of the landmarks.

-Once relationships of landmarks are learned effectively, we can use this relationship to identify the landmarks on the same or different CMF bones without the need for a precise segmentation.
-Towards this goal, we propose to learn relationship of anatomical landmarks in two stages (illustrated in Figure~\ref{fig:arch_overview}).
-In the first stage, pairwise relations (local) of landmarks are learned (shown as function $g$) with a simple neural network algorithm based on dense-blocks (\textit{DBs}).
-Figures~\ref{fig:rel_1}-\ref{fig:rel_4} shows example pairwise relations for different pairs of mandible landmarks.
-There are five sparsely localized landmarks, and the Figure~\ref{fig:arch_overview} shows how we assess the relationship per landmark.
-The basis/reference is chosen as Menton, in this example, hence, four pairwise relations are illustrated.
-Figure~\ref{fig:rel_5} illustrates all four relationships (Figures~\ref{fig:rel_1}-\ref{fig:rel_4}) of the landmark Menton (reference) with respect to other landmarks on the mandible.
+Once relationship among landmarks is learned effectively, we can use this relationship to identify the missing landmarks on the same or different CMF bones without the need for a precise segmentation.
+Towards this goal, we propose to learn a relationship of the anatomical landmarks in two stages (illustrated in Figure~\ref{fig:arch_overview}) based on \textit{Relational Units (RUs)}.
+The first stage which is shown as the function $g$, which learns the pairwise (local) relations.
+The second stage which is shown as a function $f$, which combines pairwise relations ($g$) of the first stage into a global relation based on \textit{RUs}.

-In the second stage of the proposed algorithm (shown as function $f$ in Figure~\ref{fig:arch_overview}), we combine pairwise relations of landmarks ($g$) of landmarks with another neural network setting based on \textit{Relational Units (RUs)}.
+Figure~\ref{fig:pairwise} shows example pairwise relations for different pairs of mandible landmarks.
+There are five sparsely localized landmarks.
+The basis/reference is chosen as Menton, in this example, hence, four pairwise relations are illustrated from a to d.
+Figure~\ref{fig:pairwise}e illustrates combined relations (a-d) of the landmark Menton (reference) with respect to other four landmarks on the mandible.